Dry-seal Wiggins gasholder

 A dry-seal Wiggins gasholder is a device designed to hold gas.
+Designed by John Wiggins in 1936, it was first manufactured in 1940 and achieved widespread use across the USA.

 Dry-seal Wiggins type gasholder

 A dry-seal gasholder can be designed to have a gross (geometric) volume ranging from 200 to 165000 m3, whilst having a working pressure range between 15 and 150 mbar.
 The dry-seal gasholder is finished with an anti-corrosive treatment to counteract local climatic conditions and also any chemical attack from the stored medium.
 This anti-corrosive treatment is fully compatible with the sealing membrane and also the environment.

-The dry seal gasholder has four major elements: the foundation; the main tank; the piston and the sealing membrane.
-Each of these elements can be divided into various sub-elements and associated accessories.

 Foundation

 A concrete and hardcore base designed to withstand the weight of the steel gasholder structure constructed upon it and to withstand dynamic climatic conditions acting upon the gasholder etc.

 Main tank

 The main tank is designed to accommodate the design requirements laid down by the customer and climatic conditions.
 There are three main sub-elements to the tank: